ethansilvas/vc-funding-dnn-classification/README.md

 ## Usage

-The Jupyter notebook []() will provide all steps of the data collection, preparation, and analysis.
+The Jupyter notebook [venture_funding_with_deep_learning.ipynb](./venture_funding_with_deep_learning.ipynb) will provide all steps of the data collection, preparation, and analysis.
 Data visualizations are shown inline and accompanying analysis responses are provided.
-It can be uploaded to Google Colab with the provided .csv files in `/Resources`, or can be viewed in the [GitHub uploaded version]()
+It can be uploaded to Google Colab with the provided .csv files in `/Resources`, or can be viewed in the [GitHub uploaded version](https://colab.research.google.com/github/ethansilvas/vc-funding-dnn-classification/blob/main/GC_venture_funding_with_deep_learning.ipynb)

 ---